Haebangchon: 108 Stairway

 There is a steep hill with 108 stairs, called 108 Heaven stairway (108 하늘계단).
 It was built during the Japanese Colonial era to allow easy access to the shrine.
 After independence from Japan, the shrine was demolished but the stairway remained.
 The stairway was used as a location in the TV series Something Happened in Bali.

 Haebangchon Five-way Intersection

-The interaction is just as it was in the old days.
-There is Sinheung Market.
-About 25 years ago, the market used to be crowded; however, nowadays, there are only three or four stores left.
+This intersection is located at the top of Haebangchon and connects to Sowol-ro, the road that skirts Namsan Mountain.
+Nearby is Sinheung Market.
+This market flourished in the 1970s and 80s, but declined thereafter until a revitalization program that began in 2018.

+Sinheung Market

+Beginning in 2018, the Seoul Government began to renovate Sinheung Market.
+In 2022, the aging roof covering the market walkways was removed and replaced with a less restrictive canopy that lets in fresh air and more sun.
+Additional construction on the walkways was done in 2023 and 2024.
+Sinheung Market is now a trendy destination for Koreans in their late 20s and 30s, containing foreign restaurants, select shops, cafes, and more.

 Hae Bang Chon Music Festival

 The premiere independent music festival in Seoul, Korea, Hae Bang Chon (HBC) music festival has been running in the Yongsan area since 2006.
 It was founded by Lance Reegan-Diehl and DEELEEBOB music along with James Gaynor.
 Musical attractions and people from all parts of Korea and the world assemble for live music performed by both professional and amateur artists, including open mic sessions.
 The HBC Festival takes place twice a year: the May Music Festival and the Fall Music Festival.